 The Nervous System’s Role Over Time

 This neural slowdown means that stimuli that once triggered rapid erections might now take longer to elicit a response after ejaculation has occurred.
-Sensory feedback loops involved in maintaining an erection may also degrade with time.
+Sensory feedback loops involved in maintaining an erection may also change with time.

 Impact of Lifestyle Factors on Refractory Period Duration By Age